EdictaMG/housing-value-classification-supervised-ml-python/README.md

 ### Script
 - `Classification_ML_random_forest.ipynb`: Notebook documenting the full process using the Random Forest model

+### Document
+- `housing_classification_features_descriptions.txt`: Describes each feature in the dataset for easier interpretation and analysis.

 ## Using the Files

 1. Download the data files and notebook and save them to your Google Drive.